Tarrant County Property Division Attorney

-Besides custody disputes, the division of property between the spouses is the most difficult issue to resolve during the termination of a marriage.
-There are two basic systems for distributing property called community property and equitable distribution.
-The concept of community property applies to assets acquired during the marriage, which is divided in a just and right manner in a divorce.
+Besides custody disputes, the division of property between spouses is the most difficult issue to resolve during the termination of a marriage.
+Contentious debates can quickly arise over how shared property will be divided after the marriage ends and the spouses go their separate ways.
 Assets acquired before the marriage or inherited or received as gifts are considered separate property and are not allowed to be divided upon divorce.

 While property division is an undoubtedly emotional and complicated process, Nunneley | Family Law know how to simplify things and make the process as smooth as possible.
 I am eager to help you resolve this dispute and move forward with a solution that meets your needs.
 Call now to set up your free consultation!

 Contact me at (817) 270-6635 to get started on your case and see how Nunneley | Family Law can help.